MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/updatepolicy.md

 * When referencing the `Source` table in the `Query` part of the policy, or in functions referenced by the `Query` part:
    * Don't use the qualified name of the table.
 Instead, use `TableName`.
    * Don't use `database("DatabaseName").TableName` or `cluster("ClusterName").database("DatabaseName").TableName`.
-* See [Streaming Ingestion limtations](..\..\ingest-data-streaming.md#limitations) for Update policy limitation in Streaming ingestion
+* For update policy limitations in streaming ingestion, see [streaming ingestion limitations](../../ingest-data-streaming.md#limitations).

 > [!WARNING]
 > Defining an incorrect query in the update policy can prevent any data from being ingested into the source table.